AleksandrBorisovDS/projects_yandex_practicum/11-Forecasting_the_number_of_taxi_orders_for_the_next_hour/readme.md

 # Task
-Based on historical data (technical characteristics, configurations and prices of cars), to build a machine learning model (solve a **regression problem**, supervised learning) to predict the market value of cars.
+Development of a machine learning model to predict taxi orders for the next hour.

 # Project description
-The customer, a service for selling used cars "Not a Bit, Not a Paint", is developing an application that provides the ability **to quickly** determine the cost of a car based on its technical parameters, and is interested in developing a machine learning model that would predict this price.

-Model characteristics required by the customer:
-- high speed of operation,
-- quality metric **RMSE** no more than **2,500**.
+In order to attract more drivers during **peak hours*, it is necessary to develop a machine learning model (**regression task**, supervised learning) to predict the number of orders in the next hour.

-To develop the project, a dataset was provided with historical data on sales prices of used cars, including the technical characteristics of these cars.
+To train the model, historical data on the number of taxi orders is available.

+Model quality requirements:
+- assessment based on the **RMSE** metric;
+- the metric value should not be more than **48** on the test sample.

+The project was completed in 4 steps:
+- loading, reviewing and resampling data in one hour;
+- data analysis, preprocessing;
+- training several different models, selecting the best hyperparameters on the training set. (test sample - 10% of the original data);
+- checking the best model on a test sample.

 # Tools
 - Python